« View All Posts

 NIST Cybersecurity Framework

-The NIST Cybersecurity framework is a fundamental guideline for cybersecurity.
-It breaks down the cybersecurity process into five steps:
+The NIST Cybersecurity Framework is a fundamental guideline for cybersecurity.
+The latest version of the NIST Cybersecurity Framework organizes cybersecurity into six core functions:

 Manufacturers need a complete understanding of the systems already implemented in the business.
 It goes beyond knowing the IT equipment in your network and evaluates the entire digital landscape through questions like: